 No more than 9 s.h. may be transferred into this program.
+SPED 600 may not be transferred in.
 Courses with grades of "B-" through "F" are not transferable.

 - a.
 All students applying for admission to degree status are required to: Submit a completed application and the non-refundable fee. - Submit a copy of a NYS initial teaching certificate in Adolescence English, Math, Social Studies, Biology, Chemistry, Physics, Earth Science, Spanish or French.
 (Teaching certificates from other states are considered.) - c.
 Submit an official transcript of an earned Bachelor's degree from a regionally accredited college. - d.
 Have achieved an undergraduate GPA of 3.0 overall and 3.0 in the major field during the last two years of undergraduate work. - e.
+Submit GRE scores. - f.
 Submit an essay reflecting on your student teaching and/or teaching experiences with students with special needs and identify one area of special needs that you would like to learn more about.
 Describe some of the issues you would discuss with a parent/guardian.
 Also describe two teaching adaptations that you might make for a child with special needs.
-Include references to at least five professional articles or books. - f.
-Submit three letters of reference. - g.
-Complete a personal interview. - Decisions on admission to the program are based on all of the above plus the admissions committee's judgment about the applicant's potential for success in the profession. - i.
-Prerequisite coursework: two courses in English, two courses in Math, two courses in Social Studies, and two courses in Science at the college level. - j.
+Include references to at least five professional articles or books. - g.
+Submit three letters of reference. - h.
+Complete a personal interview. - i.
+Decisions on admission to the program are based on all of the above plus the admissions committee's judgment about the applicant's potential for success in the profession. - j.
+Prerequisite coursework: two courses in English, two courses in Math, two courses in Social Studies, and two courses in Science at the college level.

+k.
 Students with a degree in a non-typical adolescence education program (e.g., Music, Physical Education) must also take and pass the CST Multi-Subject test for admission to the program.